minprog/app-studio/info/10 Syllabus.md

 All students must submit all programming projects to be eligible for a satisfactory grade, unless granted an exception in writing by the course's heads.

-### Final project
+## Final project

 The last programming assignment will be checked off as usual, but its *code* and its *user interface* will be subject to a close inspection on style, design and other factors of quality.

 ## Books

-No books are required for this course, but the programming books below may be referenced from time to time to indicate useful sections.
+No books are required for this course, but the books below may provide additional learning material.

 - Bill Phillips, Chris Stewart and Kristin Marsicano, [*Android Programming, the Big Nerd Ranch Guide*](https://www.bignerdranch.com/books/android-programming/)